suhasgr/Yelp-Project-in-identifying-categories-and-projecting-top-5-positives-and-negatives/README.md

 It isn very cumbersome to read all reviews and come up with conclusion that what is good in the business or what is bad about it.
-More over the review are more subjective.
+More over the review are more subjective. and other frameworks.
-So we have implemented to know top five positives and top five negatives about the business using Lucene, StanforNLP and other frameworks.